nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 ## Week 5
 **Thurs Feb 9: Experiment with "Average" User Input to Demonstrate "Bad" vs Good Prompts**

 I wanted to try and get the user input of an "average" user who has never read the prompt book or has ever tried using Stable Diffusion before, so I got a friend to be the "average" user.
 I gave them a set of images from the prompt book, and asked them to write the best prompts that they think would best help the Stable Diffusion model generate the image.
-In my demonstrations to ChatGPT using the COT approach, I compared the ideal prompts to the user prompts.
+In my demonstrations to ChatGPT using the QA approach, I compared the ideal prompts to the user prompts.
 The first time, I tried explaining the prompt features in full sentences, but the explanations were inconsistent and results showed that ChatGPT didn't learn as well.
 The second time, I stated the prompt features simply, for example, "Type:Painting".
 The generated prompts with this approach used a lot of adjectives and emotions (more than other methods).
 The images from human prompt and ChatGPT prompt were pretty different.
 Overall, I don't think these methods proved effective.

 [Chat Log](https://docs.google.com/spreadsheets/d/1_NPT-HjAvyftwLCw-PQQaEWw9XjZz9y43KYsArF2RO0/edit?usp=sharing)